Leth33/SIT225_2025_T2/W5/README.md

-# SIT225 Week 5: Firebase Gyroscope Data Pipeline
+# SIT225 Week 5: Store data to cloud

 A complete data capture and analysis system for Arduino Nano 33 IoT gyroscope data using Firebase Realtime Database.